-If we are to be victorious we must love not our life to the death.
+If we are to be victorious, we must not love our life, even if it means death.
 If there is any part of our personality or experience we are clutching desperately, whether it be a relationship, our health, our physical life, our money, our home, or whatever else is important to us, the accuser will hammer away at this point until we collapse.

-We must love not our life to the point of death.
+- We must not love our life, even to death.

-For ye have need of patience, that, after ye have done the will of God, ye might receive the promise.
-(Hebrews 10:36).
+For you have need of endurance, so that after you have done the will of God, you may receive the promise: (Hebrews 10:36)

 Patient endurance is one of the major virtues of the members of the Kingdom of God.

-But if we hope for that we see not, then do we with patience wait for it.
+But if we hope for what we do not see, we eagerly wait for it with perseverance.
 (Romans 8:25)